 |You qualify and live with someone under 80 who also qualifies||£100||£200|

 |You qualify and live with someone 80 or over who also qualifies||£100||£150|

 |You qualify, live in a care home and do not get certain benefits||£100||£150|

 Cold weather payment

-These are £25 payments for each seven-day period of very cold weather between November and March.
+These are £25 payments for each seven-day period of very cold weather (average temperature in your area is recorded as being zero degrees Celsius) between November and March.

 Disability Living Allowance